Cart and browse abandonment are pressing challenges for online marketers.

 Reduce these two types of abandonment - which is very easy - and your sales will jump.
 If you could persuade all cart and browse abandoners to buy, your sales would jump 10x.

-Obviously that's never going to happen, because some customers may have never had the intention to purchase in the first place.
-But it’s really worth while trying to resolve their lingering hesitations, because many of them *are* persuadable, and you can boost sales significantly.
+Of course, that's unrealistic, because some customers may have never had the intention to purchase in the first place.
+But it’s really worth while trying to resolve their lingering hesitations, because many of them are persuadable, and you can boost sales significantly.
 On average you can gain about 11%.

-Today I want to explain how just two simple emails can recover lost customers after they abandon your site or their cart: Cart Abandon and Browse Abandon emails.
-You need to create both, or else you're leaving money on the table, but you only do this once and they earn you money forever.
+Let’s look at two simple emails that can recover lost customers after they abandon your site or their cart: cart abandon and browse abandon emails.
+You need to create both, or else you're leaving money on the table.
+But once these are set up, they will recover revenue on an ongoing basis.

-Then I'll explain how to set them up for yourself, using your ESP.
-From a Fresh Relevance analysis of over 100 stores, ranging from the very small to the very large, from fashion retailers to holiday companies, we’ve derived the essential characteristics of great cart abandonment and browse abandonment emails.
+We’ll also cover how to set recovery emails up for yourself, using your ESP.
+By working with over 500 ecommerce websites, ranging from the very small to the very large, from fashion retailers to holiday companies, we’ve derived the essential characteristics of great cart abandonment and browse abandonment emails.

 Abandoned cart emails are sent to customers who have added products to their cart but failed to check out.